michal-h21/make4ht/README.md

     Make:add("text", "echo hello, input file: ${input}")

-The template can get variable value from the parameters table using a `${var_name}` placeholder.
+The template can get a variable value from the parameters table using a `${var_name}` placeholder.
 Templates are executed using the operating system, so they should invoke existing OS commands.